nazmulb/golang/README.md

 ```

 ## Features of Go Programming
-The most important features of Go programming are listed below −
+The most important features of Go programming are listed below:

 - Support for environment adopting patterns similar to dynamic languages.
 For example, type inference (x := 0 is valid declaration of a variable x of type int)